ONAP for Network Orchestration and Automation Training Course

 The training can be contracted for 2 days, focusing on core aspects relevant to the customer.
 The training can also be extended regarding administrative, design, networking, and/or troubleshooting topics concerning OpenStack deployments.
 It is possible to describe other underlying SDN solutions like Linux Bridge or OvS.

-21 HoursThis instructor-led, live training in Norway (online or onsite) is aimed at networking engineers and developers who wish to configure, execute and manage programmable networking resources using P4.
+28 HoursThis instructor-led live training in Norway (online or onsite) targets system administrators, network engineers, and developers who wish to install, configure, and manage controllers, applications, and networking devices under an SDN framework.

 By the end of this training, participants will be able to: